#COVID-19: Some helpful tips

 - Three Pillar banks - AIB, Bank of Ireland and Ulster Bank have offered assurances to the Government that they will continue to support their business customers.
 Talk to your bank about your financing needs.
 Government discussions with the banks outlined here.

-- The Department of Culture, Heritage and the Gaeltacht have made this announcement.
+- The Department of Culture, Heritage and the Gaeltacht released an updated statement on the 14th of May.
+Find it here.

 - The Garda Síochána have announced that they are putting in place a COVID-19 National Co-Ordination Unit in the interest of public safety.
 More details on same here.